nehalsin/kitchen-garden-knowledge-base/index.md

 Gifting their loved ones living plants is also a symbol of good health and life is much better than costly and toxic bouquets!

-Along with a growing awareness to what can be kept inside houses, a momentum is building up as people are coming together to share ideas with each other as healthy cooperation.
+Along with a growing awareness to what can be grown in and around houses, a momentum is building up as people are coming together to share ideas with each other as healthy cooperation.

 ## Inspiring Practical Stories